11 factors that can lower your property’s value

-From a poor renovation job to a brothel up the road to being located in a bushfire zone, there are plenty of factors that can detract from the value of your property.
+From a poor renovation job to being located in a bushfire zone, there are plenty of factors that can detract from the value of your property.

 Whether you’re selling a home or investment property, you’ll want to maximise the value and achieve the highest possible sale price.
 While there’s plenty you can do as a homeowner to increase the value of your home, there are also several external elements which could be driving down your property price.